screepers/screeps-multimeter/README.md

 ## Usage

 The main interface has a command line on the bottom.
 Type `/help` to see a list of the available commands.
-Type `/quit` to exit the program.
+Type `/quit` or `/q` to exit the program.

 ## Colors and Formatting